 Ask for help - an often-underplayed component of resilience is the ability to understand your own limitations and seek constructive feedback or other input when you need it.

-Get dedicated support – especially if you’re in a leadership role, or are aspiring towards one, getting an external viewpoint to help equip you with the tools you need to navigate challenging situations successfully can be invaluable to your development.
+Get dedicated support - especially if you’re in a leadership role, or are aspiring towards one, getting an external viewpoint to help equip you with the tools to navigate challenging situations successfully can be invaluable to your development.

-Ezra’s coaching programs work with individuals at all levels of a business to help embed the behaviours that lead to lasting change for greater long term success.
+Ezra’s coaching programs work with individuals at all levels of a business to help embed the behaviors that lead to lasting change for greater long term success.
 We’ve redesigned leadership coaching for the modern age to help transform people through affordable, scalable and high-impact solutions, with equitable access through our world-class coaching app.
 Find out today how digital coaching could make a big difference to your career.